TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/110-Module_1-Lecture 10-Resampling.md

 > ## Quiz
 >
-> - What would guide you in selecting good control points?
+> 1. What would guide you in selecting good control points?
 >
-> - Is it preferable to use mapping polynomials of low or high order?
+> 2. Is it preferable to use mapping polynomials of low or high order?
 >
-> - Nearest neighbor resampling uses recorded pixel brightness values for placement on the map grid, whereas cubic convolution resampling creates new, interpolated brightness values.
+> 3. Nearest neighbor resampling uses recorded pixel brightness values for placement on the map grid, whereas cubic convolution resampling creates new, interpolated brightness values.
 Is either preferable?
 >
-> - Could the registration techniques treated in the last two lectures be used  to register one map to another map?
+> 4. Could the registration techniques treated in the last two lectures be used  to register one map to another map?
 >
 > > ## Solution
 > >
-> > ???
-> > ???
+> > 1.
+Points that are well defined geographically on both the map and the image and not liable to change with time (as with many water features).
+> > 2.
+Generally higher order if one has confidence that the control points are accurately  located and are well spread over the image.
+> > 3.
+Cubic convolution is generally preferable if there is a difference in the scales of the map and image and to ensure that the registered image is smooth looking.
+Nearest neighbor is good if the scales of the image and map are not too different.
+> > 4.
+Yes, provided the maps are digitized and it is possible to recognize sets of control points in both.
+Nearest neighbor resampling is then the only viable resampling option.
 > {: .solution}
 {: .challenge}